0xSc0ut/MyThemeTest/content/posts/HackTheBox-Traceback.md

     1   517.49 ms 10.10.14.1
     2   517.03 ms 10.10.10.181
 ```
-Nothing special, lets check what there in port 80
+Nothing special, lets check whats there in port 80

 ```
     This site has been owned